There are currently three non-residential colleges at Monash Uni’s Caulfield Campus, each named after a constellation.

 Phoenix College is represented by the phoenix, a mythological bird known for its ability to rise from the ashes.
 Their motto is ‘Ascensio: to rise’, which is fitting because with your fellow firebirds you will find the strength to rise up and make positive changes in your life.
 The phoenix is a symbol of new beginnings.

-Phoenix College won the Caulfield College Cup in 2014 and 2015, but was defeated by Auriga last year.
-They hope to rise from the ashes this year and make 2017 another victory for the firebirds.
+Phoenix College won the Caulfield College Cup in 2014 and 2015 and 2017.
+They hope to prove their dominance by making 2018 yet another victory for the firebirds.

 The newest Caulfield based college is Auriga, which was created in 2016.